CWJWANJING/lifts/README.md

 The next lift is simply determined by the distance between the lifts and the floor where the people is on right now.
 It does not consider cases like the waiting time and time for people to reach the destination floor.

 # TODO:
-* pass updated props from page.js to lift component
-* Frontend - when lift arrived, button change back color and change current floor text
+* debug frontend POST data test case
-* pass prop into POST body.
+* pass 'lift index prop' into POST body.
 * check when there's more than one lift